CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 You need to carry out a few steps already described in another section of this guide.
 Those steps will let you:

- * Check if the kernel developers still maintain the Linux kernel version line you care about.
+ * Check if the kernel developers still maintain the CQX96 kernel version line you care about.

- * Search the Linux stable mailing list for exiting reports.
+ * Search the CQX96 stable mailing list for exiting reports.

  * Check with the latest release.